What is the price cost for a Sunpower solar panel system?

 A simple and fast way to compare solar installers is based on their cost per watt.
 To calculate the cost per watt, take the total price and divide it by the DC watt size rating of the of the system.

-Sunpower prices are 7% above the industry average for a cash purchase, and a whopping 70% higher when leased.
-Sunpower charges 51% more than the price you would pay for a comparable solar panel system from FreeCleanSolar.
+Sunpower prices are 11% above the industry average for a cash purchase, and a whopping 70% higher when leased.
+Sunpower charges about double the price you would pay for a comparable solar panel system from FreeCleanSolar.
 That means the average customer could save $18,500 by working with us.

 Compare Sunpower Prices To Other Solar Companies